colindresj/colindresj.github.io/_posts/2013-07-02-the-yellow-blue-lighter.md

 Although it should be the lunch rush, the diner isn’t anywhere close to full.
 All across the room empty booths dot the floor plan, like little red flags that let everyone who works there know how bad things have gotten in Flagstaff.
 For most people, eating lunch at the diner is a luxury that the economy doesn’t afford them, so it’s been brown-bag lunches for the past year.

 A waitress, dressed in her robin-egg blue uniform and white apron prepares two cups of coffee behind the white Formica counter.
-A hand-carved Walnut cuckoo clock ticks on the back wall above the kitchen window.
+A hand-carved walnut cuckoo clock ticks on the back wall above the kitchen window.

 A man and a woman sit at one of the booths.
 The sunlight that shines past the blinds of the diner window reflects against the red plastic-leather seating.
 The man is wearing a crisp white button up shirt and a light purple cashmere sweater loosely tied around his shoulders, so that the arms are slightly knotted across his chest.
 His hands are ornamented with a few rings and a large, platinum watch.
 His younger sister Maggie is dressed very differently.
-She has on a simple outfit: dark blue jeans, a grey fleece-lined hooded sweater and a cream turtleneck – no makeup and no jewelry.
+She has on a simple outfit: dark blue jeans, a grey fleece-lined hooded sweater and a cream turtleneck &emdash; no makeup and no jewelry.

 The waitress brings them each a cup of coffee and a bowl filled to the brim with white sugar cubes.